Homelessness in LE

 - Hired a Street Outreach Team, More than 107 Street Exits - In March of 2018, the City began working with the Social Work Action Group (SWAG) to provide street outreach services to our chronic homeless living on our streets.
 SWAG works partnership with law enforcement and code enforcement as part of our Homeless Outreach Team.
 In 2019, our Homeless Outreach Team engaged with more than 1,568 homeless individuals and assisted more than 73 individuals off of our streets with 20 of them choosing to return to the streets.
 See our complete 2019 Statistics.

-- Task Force Created – Starting June 2017, 21 local community stakeholders have been meeting every other week to identify short and long-term solutions to address homelessness in our City and help those in need.
-Members of the Task Force include City Councilmembers Brian Tisdale and Natasha Johnson, City staff, Police Department, Chamber of Commerce, Riverside County District 1, Lake Elsinore Unified School District, and several representatives from our non-profit and faith-based community that are eager to help.
+- Task Force Created - Starting June 2017, 21 local community stakeholders have been meeting every other week to identify short and long-term solutions to address homelessness in our City and help those in need.
+Members of the Task Force include City Councilmembers Brian Tisdale and Natasha Johnson, City staff, the Police Department, the Chamber of Commerce, Riverside County District 1, Lake Elsinore Unified School District, and several representatives from our non-profit and faith-based community that are eager to help.
 The taskforce meets regularly.

-- Alert LE Reporting Options – The City created a new category for Homeless Concerns on its Alert LE mobile app where the community can report concerns related to municipal code violations occurring in our City including solicitation, illegal camping, and other public safety concerns.
+- Alert LE Reporting Options - The City created a new category for Homeless Concerns on its Alert LE mobile app where the community can report concerns related to municipal code violations occurring in our City including solicitation, illegal camping, and other public safety concerns.
 Reports using this app will allow the City to identify top problem areas, develop strategic objectives for these areas and better target our efforts as we move forward.
 So far, the community has responded and is reporting this information regularly and our Code Enforcement is responding appropriately when they can.
 Not all issues will be responded to immediately, but this reporting provides critical data about what and where concerns are taking place.
-You can download Alert LE in your mobile app store or you can report at www.lake-elsinore.org/AlertLE.
+You can download Alert LE in your mobile app store or you can report online.

 - Public Outreach - The City developed several informational materials to promote Responsible Compassion to our community.
 See below.
 Next, the City is working with the task force and our local Chamber of Commerce to create an informational packet of resources for our business community including signage for refusing service, no loitering or lingering and/or no panhandling.